mostafaahosseini/OOP_introduction/README.md

     }

     /**
-     * بر اساس قواعد تجاری، جزئیات پرداخت را اعتبارسنجی می‌کند.
-     * زیرکلاس‌های مشخص باید این متد را override کرده و اعتبارسنجی مختص خود را ارائه دهند.
+     * Validates the payment details based on business rules.
+     * Concrete subclasses must override this to provide type-specific validation.
      *
+     * @return true if the payment is valid; false otherwise.
+     */
-     * @return true اگر پرداخت معتبر باشد، در غیر این صورت false */ public abstract boolean validatePayment();
+    public abstract boolean validatePayment();
 }